Blisto91/dxvk-wiki/Configuration.md

 # dxgi.maxFrameLatency = 0

+# Override PCI vendor and device IDs reported to the application.
+Can
+# cause the app to adjust behaviour depending on the selected values.
+#
+# Supported values: Any four-digit hex number.

+# dxgi.customDeviceId = 0000
+# dxgi.customVendorId = 0000

 # Handle D3D11_MAP_FLAG_DO_NOT_WAIT correctly when D3D11DeviceContext::Map()
 # is called.
 Enabling this can potentially improve performance, but breaks
 # games which do not expect Map() to return an error despite using the flag.